cc-a/unit_static_analyser/README.md

 Unit Static Analyser makes no assumptions about the units you want to use.
 All units are represented as strings with the prefix `"unit:"`.
-Units may be composed of multiple parts separated by `"."`.
-Unit parts may also be raised to powers using `"^"`.
+Units may be composed of multiple components separated by `"."`.
+Unit components may also be raised to powers using `"^"`.
 For instance `"unit:m.s^-1"` can be used to represent meters per second.
 Use of `"/"` is not supported.
-To be compatible units must have the same parts raised to the same powers.
+To be compatible units must have the same components raised to the same powers.

 ### Assigning Units